Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 - If the user would like to download Rasmus Hammarberg's beatiful CV/Resume, then the user could do so by clicking on the "Download CV" options.

+### Features left to implement

+* In the future I would like to find a Linkedin API search motor (provided by Linkedin) for the user to have the option to make profile searches on Linkedin via the Rasmus Hammarberg platform.
+* I would also like to integrate SPCE (which is the company that Rasmus Hammaarberg works for).
+Where the user could have the option to schedule an appointment or a demo by a meeting scheduling tool.
+Then the meeting would take place via SPCE (which is a digital B2B sales tool).
+* I would also like to change my Email function and contact area.
+Now I have been using EmailJS, but would in the future be very possitive to use other features to accomplish a better email communication with the users.
+Due to that I think EmailJS is very simple and easy to use/accomplish, but it's difficult to accomplish an automatic response with your users (in form of automatic responses to the registered email address).

 <br>
 <br>